 The water relations of parasitic plants and their hosts are fairly well documented¹,².
 The effect of hemiparasites such as Rhinanthus (Yellow Rattle) on community structure³,⁴ and functional traits⁵ has also been studied.
-However, a factor that I believe has been overlooked is the interaction of these two phenomena: that hemiparasitic plants could have a significant effect on water availability in grassland communities, by increasing the total evapotransiration in the ecosystem.
+However, a factor that I believe has been overlooked is the interaction of these two phenomena: that hemiparasitic plants could have a significant effect on water availability in grassland communities, by increasing the amount of water lost via evapotransiration.

 Rhinanthus maintains a significantly higher stomatal conductance than its hosts⁶.
 This creates a low water potential, so the parasite acts as a sink for xylem sap, drawing water and other resources in from the host root system, and potentially increasing the total amount of evapotranspiration relative to that from an unparasitised host.
 This could increase water loss from the soil.
 However, parasitism also reduces host growth, so the total amount of water taken up by the host is reduced⁶.
 Hence the effect of parasitism on total evapotranspiration is complex, and an increase won’t necessarily be the result.
 This is further complicated by water and nutrient availability, which also affect the interaction of Rhinanthus and its hosts⁷.

 A second effect to consider is gaps in the sward which several authors have proposed the annual death of Rhinanthus creates in the sward⁸,⁹.
-This could potentially increase evaporation from the soil for part of the year, although bare soil evaporation is only the dominant way water is lost in dry grasslands receiving less than 370 mm of precipitation annually¹⁰, so this effect may be negligible.
+This could potentially increase evaporation from the soil for part of the year, although this is less important than transpiration (outside of very dry grasslands with >370 mm of precipitation annually¹⁰), so this effect may be negligible.

 I propose that high densities of Rhinanthus could have a significant effect on water availability in grasslands.
 Drought tolerant plants could be favoured both because they can withstand the water stress caused by parasitism directly, and also because Rhinanthus parasitism increases the total evapotranspiration of water from the ecosystem.
-This could be tested both by looking at whether drought-tolerance is favoured in grasslands with Rhinanthus and direct measurement of evapotranspiration and soil moisture.
+This could be tested both by looking at whether drought-tolerance is favoured in grasslands with Rhinanthus, and direct measurement of evapotranspiration and soil moisture.
+A weighing lysimeter, which measures the change in weight of a soil column over time, could be used to compare the rate of water loss across swards with varying densities of Rhinanthus.

 - Fahmy, Gamal Mohammad.
 2013.
 ‘Ecophysiology of the Holoparasitic Angiosperm Cistanche Phelypaea (Orobanchaceae) in a Coastal Salt Marsh’.
 Turkish Journal of Botany 37: 908–19. https://doi.org/10.3906/bot-1210-48.